Sirelaw/Sirelaw/README.md

 ## I'm an Electrical Engineer and Software Developer!!

 - 👀 I’m interested in Embedded systems and Data science.
--    I have a Bachelor's degree in Electrical engineering and I have 4 years experience working as one.
+-    I’m currently working on building projects in C and C++.
-- 🌱 I’m currently working with C and C++ but I already have solid understanding of Python.
+- 🌱 Currently I'm learning embedded systems, systems programming, algorithms, network communication , and more.
-- 💞️ I’m looking to collaborate on projects that require a junior developer in any language.
+- 💞️ Tell me how I can help with your project.
 - 📫 You can reach me via ipadeolaolawale@gmail.com

 ### Connect with me: